meshtastic/meshtastic-bot/README.md

 ### 2. Create a Bot User

 1. In your application's settings, navigate to the "Bot" tab
-2. Click "Add Bot"
+2. On the username field give this bot a name of "Meshtastic Bot"
-3. Customize the bot's username and icon
+3. Upload the Meshtastic icon as the avatar

 ### 3. Get the Bot Token

 1. On the "Bot" tab, click "Reset Token" to reveal the bot's token
 2. **Important:** Treat this token like a password.
 Never share it or commit it to version control
-3. Copy this token for your `.env.dev` file
+3. Copy this token for your `.env.dev`or `.env.prod` file

 ### 4. Enable Privileged Gateway Intents

 On the "Bot" tab, scroll down to "Privileged Gateway Intents" and enable:
 - **Message Content Intent** (required for reading messages)
-- **Server Members Intent** (if needed for user info)

 ### 5. Set Bot Permissions and Scopes